 Winter Time: The gondola ride is offered during winters as well.
 The observation area might be slippery, so follow warnings and dress warm.
 At a high altitude, you can expect icy cold winds.

 In the evening, head back to Banff Town for dinner.
-Magpie Stump is one of my personal favorite restaurant in Banff for lunch or dinner.
+Magpie and Stump is one of my personal favorite restaurant in Banff for lunch or dinner.

 Banff Day 02 – Vermilion Lakes & Sunshine Meadows